Major: A minimum of 11 courses distributed as follows:

 - At least three courses in American Politics and Public Policy;

-- At least six courses at the 300 or 400 level (including no more than two POL 380 courses);
+- At least six courses at the 300 or 400 level (including no more than two POL 380 courses and including the capstone);

-- POL 483 or, for qualified students, course credit for an independent project directed toward pursuit of departmental honors.
+- As the capstone for the major, POL 483 or, for qualified students, course credit for an independent project directed toward pursuit of departmental honors.

 - The Department strongly encourages students to participate in an internship or comparable off-campus program while at Cornell.